kseniiako/dsa/README.md

 ## Greedy Algorithms
-1. [Jump Game](https://github.com/brasssmonkey/dsa/blob/main/jumpGame.py): a fun and easy classic 2, [Jump Game II](https://github.com/brasssmonkey/dsa/blob/main/jumpGameII.py): another fun algorithm that looks like it calls for dynamic programming, but can be solved in O(n) time using a greedy approach with a breadth-first search heuristic.
+1. [Jump Game](https://github.com/brasssmonkey/dsa/blob/main/jumpGame.py): a fun and easy classic
+2. [Jump Game II](https://github.com/brasssmonkey/dsa/blob/main/jumpGameII.py): another fun algorithm that looks like it calls for dynamic programming, but can be solved in O(n) time using a greedy approach with a breadth-first search heuristic.
+3. [Gas Station](https://github.com/brasssmonkey/dsa/blob/main/gasStation.py): a problem that is fun, elegant, and intuitive... once you realize it is greedy :)

 ## Intervals
 1. [Meetings Rooms](https://github.com/brasssmonkey/dsa/blob/main/meetingRooms.py): simple problem: sorting an array of arrays and checking that a condition is fulfilled in the sorted array.